Giulex84/Giulexhubtest/README.md

-# Giulex Hub – Pi Network Testnet
+Arena Lab – Pi Network Testnet Environment

-Giulex Hub is a Pi Network **Testnet** web application used to validate authentication and payment flows with the Pi SDK.

-- Testnet only (Test-Pi)
-- No real value
-- No rewards or incentives
-- Authentication via Pi Browser
-- Payments via Pi SDK

-Privacy Policy and Terms of Service are included in this repository.
+This application is the sandbox and testing environment for Arena (Mainnet version).

+Used for:
+- Payment flow validation
+- A2U & U2A testing
+- Gameplay experiments
+- New feature prototyping